Impact Report vs Annual Report for Non-Profits

 Because impact reports aren’t tied as tightly to a single reporting period, they work best when organizations are already thinking beyond once-a-year storytelling.

-Choosing a Structure That Matches Your Reality
+Choosing a Format That Matches Your Reality

 Subscribe to The Bold Print